pyepo.func.perturbed

 Bases:

-For the perturbed optimizer, the cost vector needs to be predicted from contextual data and are perturbed with Gaussian noise.
+For the perturbed optimizer, the cost vector needs to be predicted from contextual data and is perturbed with Gaussian noise.

 Thus, it allows us to design an algorithm based on stochastic gradient descent.